 People don’t know much about Kosovo.
 Those that do probably have no idea about all the great things there are to do in Kosovo.
 Maybe they remember how NATO came to its aid in the 1998-99 civil war, or maybe they remember faintly hearing about the continued conflict between Serbia and Kosovo.
+Today, the dust has settled, and while resentments can still run high, Kosovo is not dangerous.
 But it’s much more than that.
 Kosovo is a gem of a country… and yes, I consider it a country.
 You should be aware that many countries in the world, particularly Serbia but also Russia and other countries within the Balkans, view it as a part of Serbia has that seceded illegally.

 However, I stand behind Kosovo’s right to independence.
 As such, I have decided that comments negating its existence as a country will not be published.
 Another thing you should know is that the majority people of Kosovo identify as ethnically Albanian, and Albanian is the primary language of the country, followed by Serbian.
 English is pretty widely spoken, and I had no troubles being understood in my eight days traveling throughout the country.